1959 Philadelphia municipal election

-Philadelphia's municipal election of November 3, 1959 involved contests for mayor, all seventeen city council seats, and several other executive and judicial offices.
+1959 Philadelphia's municipal election, held on November 3, involved contests for mayor, all seventeen city council seats, and several other executive and judicial offices.
 Citywide, the Democrats took majorities of over 200,000 votes, continuing their success from the elections four years earlier.
 Richardson Dilworth, who had been elected mayor in 1955, was re-elected over Republican nominee Harold Stassen.
 The Democrats also took fifteen of seventeen city council seats, the most seats allowed to any one party under the 1951 city charter.
 They further kept control of the other citywide offices.
 The election represented a continued consolidation of control by the Democrats after their citywide victories of the previous eight years.

 Background

 After taking control of the city government in 1951, Democrats consolidated their majorities with further success in 1955 and 1957.
-They hoped to continue the victories made possible by the continuing coalition of reform-minded independents and the Democratic organization led by Democratic City Committee chairman William J. Green, Jr., but tension between the two groups had begun to increase by 1959 as more of the jobs and elected offices went to organization men, with reformers being increasingly marginalized.
+They hoped to continue the victories made possible by the continuing coalition of reform-minded independents and the Democratic organization led by Democratic City Committee chairman William J. Green Jr., but tension between the two groups had begun to increase by 1959 as more of the jobs and elected offices went to organization men, with reformers being increasingly marginalized.
 The Republican organization had largely collapsed after the 1955 defeat, but looked to rebuild and consolidate under the leadership of former sheriff Austin Meehan.
 However, as political scientist Robert Freedman wrote several years later, "there was not much left to consolidate."
 The Philadelphia Inquirer noted the dire condition of the Republicans while predicting a major Democratic victory: "the Republican organization has been on the border of collapse during the last few years and it is probable that it will not man a number of polling places on Election Day."